* Revive And Reminisce Your Old Memories *

 The Addiction Psychiatry Service started in 1978 as a weekly outpatient Alcohol and Drug Dependence Clinic (ADDC).
 Later in 1988-89, following the implementation of the Drug De-addiction Program (DDAP) of the Ministry of Health and Family welfare, the Drug De-addiction and Treatment Centre (DDTC) was established as a specialty section of the Department.
 With this, the services gradually expanded to daily OPD, inpatient service, community service, laboratory service, teaching and training, liaison with other agencies, and policy making.
-Since 2014, DDTC has been running its
+Since 2014, DDTC has been running its DM Addiction Psychiatry course the first in the country.

 The OPD runs from Monday to Saturday forenoons (excluding public holidays) and Tuesdays, Wednesdays and Friday afternoons.
 Forenoon registrations start at 8:00 am and continue till 11 am (except on Saturdays when it stops at 10:30 am) and afternoon registration starts at 2 pm and stops at 3:30 pm.